 What keeps them going?

-But, how do masterful swimmers in Total Immersion do it?
+But, how do masterful swimmers in our way do it?

 How then do we reconcile Ericsson’s observation with Total Immersion’s claim that it makes this masterful practice of swimming so much more enjoyable?